 That being said, the team behind Rocket Bunny does have a legitimate grievance.
 The display error potentially confused and damaged Rocket Bunny’s mission and image.
 And in the process, several people – including Williamson – have been locked out of their Coinbase accounts.
 The Rocket Bunny solution is for Coinbase to list its token on the platform with the proper value.
 We’re holding our collective breath.

 Is Now the Time to Buy?

 The media frenzy around the big snafu has no doubt lifted Rocket Bunny crypto’s name recognition.
 But it hasn’t done much for its value.
-The token has been on a steady decline for most of June.
+The token has been on a steady decline in recent months.
 But so have most cryptos on the market.
 But the troubling part is that the news cycle hasn’t done anything to boost Rocket Bunny’s value.
-In fact, it’s down more than 25% since this debacle began.
+In fact, it’s down more than 25% since the debacle began.

 The Bottom Line on Rocket Bunny Crypto